Verizon/sbt-blockade/README.md

 Note that a package can be a member of both a whitelist and a blacklist.
 And a package can be entered more than once (with differing restrictions) on a blacklist.
 Similarly, a whitelist may have more than one entry for a particular package.

 Blacklists have *OR* semantics.
-In other words, the *union* of blacklist constaints is enforced -- a package meeting *any* blacklist constraint is restricted.
+In other words, the *union* of blacklist constraints is enforced -- a package meeting *any* blacklist constraint is restricted.

 Whitelists have *AND* semantics.
 A package must meet the *all* whitelist constraints to not be restricted.